Who Owns Universal Studios? | History & Fun Facts

 Previous Owners of Universal Studios

-Various larger companies have decided to expand in entertainment and theme parks by purchasing the assets held under the Universal Studios which have included Universal Pictures, Universal Studios Florida and Universal Studios Hollywood.
+Various larger companies have decided to expand in entertainment and theme parks by purchasing the assets held under Universal Studios which have included Universal Pictures, Universal Studios Florida, and Universal Studios Hollywood.

-During a majority of this period only Universal Pictures and Universal Studios Hollywood existed with Universal Studios Florida not coming onto the scene until 1990 under the ownership of Matushia Electric.
+During the majority of this period, only Universal Pictures and Universal Studios Hollywood existed with Universal Studios Florida not coming onto the scene until 1990 under the ownership of Matsushita Electric.

 Universal Studios Hollywood

-Universal International and Decca Records (1945): In 1945 Universal combined forces with four other companies in a mega merger deal to expand their presence further in the entertainment industry that resulted in Universal International being created.
+Universal International and Decca Records (1945): In 1945 Universal combined forces with four other companies in a mega-merger deal to expand their presence further in the entertainment industry which resulted in Universal International being created.

 The other entities were International Pictures and entertainment media producer Kenneth Young.